 In this Australian premiere, a joint commission by the MSO, Dresdner Musikfestspiele, New York Philharmonic, and the Los Angeles Philharmonic Tan Dun has dreamed the world’s first passion set to the teachings of the Buddha.
 Two years spent in the Mogao Caves – the world’s most impressive repository of Buddhist art – have allowed him to create a monumental work, sung in Chinese and Sanskrit.
 This is a captivating opera in six acts telling of love, forgiveness, sacrifice and salvation.

 “Tan Dun’s music is as wide-ranging as it is all-embracing, and resonates with a global audience.” – Gramophone

 Two hours, and fifteen minutes with a 20-minute interval.

 The Mogao Caves which form a system of almost 500 temples, and where Tan Dun spent two years preparing this enchanting work.

-Presented in association with Melbourne International Arts Festival.
+Supported by Nan Tien Institute of Higher Education and presented in association with Melbourne International Arts Festival.